renuka142/git-series-students/INTRODUCTION.md

 I am a coding enthusiast and  and an aspiring web developer

-here is some text for merge conflict
+updated introduction file for merge conflict